-Alabama Senate Says Church Can Start Its Own Police Force
+Church Can Start Its Own Police Force, Alabama Senate Says

 America

-Alabama Senate Says Church Can Start Its Own Police Force
+Church Can Start Its Own Police Force, Alabama Senate Says

 A large church in Alabama is one step closer to creating its own police force, a move that seems to be without precedent in the U.S. The state's Senate has approved legislation that would give church police officers the same powers other law enforcement officers have in Alabama.